lisds/logistic_regression_exercise/README.md

 Your task is then to fit the following logistic regression model `Class ~ Hemoglobin`.
 E.g. predicting whether or not a patient has CKD from their hemoglobin score.

-To do this you should modify the following scripts:
+To do this you should modify the following files:

 - COST FUNCTION MODULE: (`cost_function_utils.py`) this .py should contain the inverse logit transformation function, and the logistic regression cost function.